In this article:

 JAMS licenses are sent out as XML files.
 To apply a JAMS license, copy the license key file(s) into the

 C:\Program Files\MVPSI\JAMS\Scheduler directory.
 No other actions should be necessary.

 If a license properly placed in the

-C:\Program Files\MVPSI\JAMS\Scheduler directory is not recognized, the license file may be blocked by Windows' file blocking feature.
-To check the status of, and unblock files:
+C:\Program Files\MVPSI\JAMS\Scheduler directory is not recognized, the license file may be blocked by the file-blocking feature in Windows.
+To check the status and unblock files:

 - In the Properties dialog, ensure the General tab is selected.

 - If an Unblock button exists in the lower right corner of the dialog, the file is blocked.

 If no Unblock button is visible, the file is not blocked.